t0mt0mm/fusa-calc/README.md

 - **Cause & Effect imports:** Configure spreadsheet paths in `config.yaml` to pull SIF definitions directly from project documentation.

 ## Daily Workflow
-1. **Create or duplicate a SIFU:** Use the SIFU list to add, rename, or copy SIF definitions.
+1. **Create or duplicate a SIFU:** Use the SIFU list to add, rename, or copy safety-function definitions.
 2. **Populate lanes:** Drag existing chips or add new components via the toolbar.
 1oo2 logic can be expanded into grouped widgets for redundant architectures.
 3. **Edit component parameters:** Double-click a chip to adjust PFDavg, PFH, FIT, SIL capability, demand mode, or descriptive notes.
 4. **Activate link mode:**